fangxuyi/fangxuyi/README.md

 - 👋 Hi, My name is Lisa. @fangxuyi
 - 👀 I’m interested in new frameworks, cloud architectures and computer networks.
-- 🌱 I’m currently learning database systems and full stack web development.
+- 🌱 I work in Finance and am currently learning database systems and full stack web development.
 - 🌱 Also having some random hobbies such as reinforcement learning, real estate investing, and cocktail making.
 - 💞️ I’m looking to hear about any interesting news related.
 - 📫 Feel free to reach out!